invider/invider/README.md

 ### Hi, I'm Igor! 👋

-I turn ideas into fun and playable code.
-And pixelate reality by mixing code, vibes, and pixels.
+I pixelate reality by mixing code, vibes, and pixels.

 Currently focused on [Collider.JAM](http://collider.land) -
-a hand-crafted JavaScript game framework optimized for game jamming, prototyping, rapid game development and creative coding among other things.
+a JavaScript game framework optimized for game jamming, prototyping, creative coding, and beyond.
-I'm looking for likeminded collaborators, who prefer light-weight text-based web-first tools over an IDE-style development.
+I'm looking for collaborators, who want to simplify the game development toolchain.

-⚡ I love UNIX!

-⚡ I'm coding for as long, as I can remember and working in software development since the year 2000.

 ⚡ Besides GitHub, you can check my activity on [blog](http://ikhotin.com/posts/),